killthebuddh4/meadow/README.md

 Actually, now that I think about it, maybe the whole magic of multimodal LLMs is that I don't have to parse the image.
 I can just pass an image of the page with a prompt that like, say, "Please give me a list of all the historical figures on this page.".

 I'm still going to try the LLM-first approach last because I'm pretty confident that I'm going to want to compute things from the raw text.
 If I never parse the image then I'm going to be constantly bottlenecked by the multimodality, I think.

+Update:

+Tesseract seems to be the most popular open source OCR tool and it doesn't work very well at all for my use case.
+It seems like Tesseract is very picky about the quality of the image along certain dimensions and can work very well if you make sure to control for all those dimensions.
+So maybe I could get it to work well for a single picture, but it seems highly unlikely that I'll get it to work well with _live video of the book I'm reading_.

+So I think I'm going to move onto trying out one of the hosted APIs.
+I'm not super hopeful about these, but we'll see.
+It's interesting because I've kind of been thinking that the actual LLM agent core of this project was small enough that it might already be a solved-ish problem and that I'm reinventing the wheel.
+But now it looks like I'm going to have to implement an agent just to get a decent feed of the book, which is great because it's evidence I have a real problem.
+Also, I found [this library](https://github.com/mercoa-finance/llm-document-ocr) which might help.